 The fall can have mixed weather.
 Usually we get some rain in October-December.
 The first frost usually occurs between Thanksgiving and Christmas.
 The days can be quite warm in the 80ís to somewhat chilly in the 50ís.
 Winter usually only last about two or three months.
 There are still many nice days of full sun and the weather is usually between 45-80 degrees during the day and between 30-45 degrees at night.
 Winter is another rainy season for the southwest.
 The spring is one of the nicest times of the year in Arizona.
 It is usually the driest season, but the most perfect weather.
 Most of the days are between 65-95 degrees.
 If there were good winter rains the wildflowers in the desert are absolutely amazing.
 In early spring all the trees are flowering, covering the land with an array of beauty and wonderful scents.

 Wind Spirit has almost all of the native animals and insects that live in the Sonoran desert.
 Many of the animals, reptiles, and insects hibernate from late fall to mid-spring.
-We do have many kinds of snakes, scorpions, tarantulas and other spiders, gila monsters, coyotes, foxes, skunks, rabbits, deer, lizards, toads, desert turtles, havalinas (wild pigs), and many more.
+We do have many kinds of snakes, along with scorpions, tarantulas, gila monsters, coyotes, foxes, skunks, rabbits, deer, lizards, toads, desert turtles, javelina (wild pigs), mountain lions, bear, coatimundi and more.
 Our land is a bird sanctuary due to the abundance of plant life at Wind Spirit.
 Many bird watchers have come to our land and commented on the unusually diverse population of birds that live here with us.
 We also have owls, hawks, ravens, buzzards, crows, cardinals, and orioles to name just a few.